aburtasenkov/flower/README.md

 * [ ] Interactive playback controls
 * [ ] Support for additional codecs

+## Constraints

+* Video player currently supports up to 9999 frames
+* Video player used to have ~14 fps at max.
+Now on my laptop it can show up to 6000 frames per second

 ## Author

 Developed by **Anton burtasenkov** – part of my [GitHub Portfolio](https://github.com/aburtasenkov).
 This project highlights my skills in: